pegasus-isi/pegasus/doc/sphinx/running-workflows.rst

    need to be updated with the types and locations of the catalogs to use.
-These properties are described in the **basic.properties** files in the **etc** sub directory (see the Properties section of the\ `Configuration <#configuration>`__ chapter.
+These properties are described in the **basic.properties** files in the **etc** sub directory (see the Properties section of the :ref:`Configuration <props>` chapter.

-   The basic properties that need to be set usually are listed below:
+   The basic properties that you may need to be set if using non default types and locations are for various catalogs are listed below:

-   .. table:: Basic Properties that need to be set
+   .. table:: Basic Properties that you may need to set

       ========================================================== =
       pegasus.catalog.replica